Sakrac/x65/docs/Macros.md

 # x65 macro library

-Macros are useful for a variety of custom purposes, x65macro.i aims to provide useful common functions that function like a template library.
+Macros are useful for a variety of custom purposes, and x65macro.i aims to provide common building blocks that behave a little like a template library for 6502 assembly.

-These macros deal with simple math, assignments, memory copy and loops.
+These macros cover simple math, assignments, memory copying, and loops, which makes them handy for both small programs and larger projects.

 ### Operations